Guide: Create a landing page, test it, go live

 - Rent is high, with no lasting value

-- Feeling: “It's time to take root”
+- Feeling: “It’s time to put down roots”

 Typical needs: